bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ## Optimized Point Multiplication Algorithm

-This algorithm takes a scalar m and a point P, which is a N torsion point, and computes [m]\*P.
+This algorithm takes a scalar m and a point P, which is an N torsion point, and computes [m]\*P.
 It computes phi(P), psi(P), and
 psi(phi(P)), where phi and psi are endomorphisms, and then computes [m]\*P = [a_0]\*P + [a_1]\*phi(P) + [a_2]\*psi(P) + [a_3]\*psi(phi(P)), where a_0, a_1,